About the Artist

 I create spaces of visual ambiguity with the use of distorted perspective, arraignments of color field-layered forms over more organically applied color.
-It is my intention for the viewer to connect through the unexpected composition and the use of bold colors through isometric perspective.
+It is my intention for the viewer to connect through the unexpected compositions.
 My work could be considered a take on perspectival op art.

-I use acrylic spray paint because I like the chemistry, energy, and continuous flow, and not being limited by the tediousness of brush strokes.
-My paintings start with composing a piece on the computer; working out the shapes and color, to be transferred to a primed-wood panel.
-Before I mark out the shapes, I spray in dense layers of various colors allowing them to mix and drip at will, then I mask off the geometric shapes and apply paint in stages to complete a painting, leaving the textures of the underpainting to create a tactile environment of what I like the call impossible spaces.
+I use acrylic spray paint because I like the chemistry, energy, and continuous flow.
+I don’t like being limited by the tediousness of brush strokes.
+My paintings start with composing a piece on the computer.
+Working out the shapes and color, that I transfer to a primed-wood panel or canvas.
+Before I mark out the shapes, I spray in dense layers of various colors allowing them to mix and drip at will.
+I mask off the geometric shapes and apply paint in stages to complete a painting, leaving the textures of the underpainting to create a tactile environment of what I like the call impossible spaces.

 My interest in geometric shapes and patterns began at an early age

-Mark LaPoint is a California native who was raised in the rainy Puget Sound area.
-He earned a BFA from Art Center College of Design in Pasadena and has worked as an Art Director/Graphic Designer for 30 years.
-Mark has been a resident of Cottonwood Heights for 9 years.
-He draws inspiration from bold colors, abstract shapes, street art, photography, vinyl records, post-punk, electronic, old school hip hop, and anything out of the ordinary.
-Together, Mark and his wife, Susan are the parents of 6.
+A California native who was raised in the rainy Puget Sound area.
+I earned a BFA from Art Center College of Design in Pasadena and have worked as an Art Director/Graphic Designer for more that 30 years.
+I have been a resident of Salt Lake City for more that 15 years.
+I draw inspiration from bold colors, abstract shapes, street art, photography, vinyl records, post-punk, electronic, old school hip hop, and anything out of the ordinary.
+I share a home with my wife, Susan six children and many animals.